 Anti-personas or negative buyer personas can also be a helpful tool to help you in your admissions and marketing efforts.
-An anti-persona is another composite sketch of an audience subset, except this time, it represents someone unlikely to enroll at your school.
+An anti-persona is another composite sketch of an audience subset, except this time, it represents someone unlikely to enrol at your school.
 This could be for financial reasons, or because they don’t agree or align with your school values.
-It could also represent a family who may enroll in your school, however, the cost to attract, engage, and convert them into an enrolment is significantly higher than your other personas.
+It could also represent a family who may enrol in your school, however, the cost to attract, engage and convert them into an enrolment is significantly higher than your other personas.

-They help you know who not to target with your school messages, further sharpening your personalization towards those most likely to become active members of your school community.
+They help you know who not to target with your school messages, further sharpening your personalisation towards those most likely to become active members of your school community.

 Getting started with school personas